-Rhonda, Dip VET/TDD: Just under 2 years; I had to defer and extend course due to life happening.
-I rang and spoke to Bryan and discussed how I could complete my course.
+Rhonda, Dip VET/TDD: Just under 2 years; I had to defer and extend my course due to life happening.
+I rang and spoke to the team at Fortress Learning and discussed how I could complete my course.
 Life does happen and it is great to know there are options to reach your goals.

 Danika, Triple Business Diploma: 10 months.

 Richard, Diploma of Leadership and Management: 5 months.

 2. How much time did you study each day or each week?